-The Internet of Things (IoT) is expected to give organizations much more information about their products and services, as well as about how their customers are doing using those offerings.
+OVERVIEW: The Internet of Things (IoT) is expected to give organizations much more information about their products and services, as well as about how their customers are doing using those offerings.
 Innovative companies will take advantage of the rich and realtime data IoT offers.
 They will analyze data to derive actionable business intelligence upon which to make smarter decisions that benefit the organization and its customers.

-To address the challenges of IoT, Hitachi Data Systems 日本語訳を30~33ページに掲載 This strategic organization delivers a combination of people, processes, services, and solutions to help clients confidently deploy innovative analytics solutions to support new business paradigms and to accelerate time to value.
-Social Innovation strategy and services provides a dedicated framework to help evaluate, prioritize, deploy, and leverage the benefits of new social innovation approaches and solutions.
+To address the challenges of IoT, Hitachi Data Systems introduces Hitachi Live Insight Center of Excellence.
+This strategic organization delivers a combination of people, processes, services, and solutions to help clients confidently deploy innovative analytics solutions to support new business paradigms and to accelerate time to value.
+This center of excellence provides a dedicated framework to help evaluate, prioritize, deploy, and leverage the benefits of new social innovation approaches and solutions.
 The first offerings will focus on telecommunications and healthcare.